navikt/syfosmsyfoservice/README.md

 `gradlew.bat shadowJar`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t syfosmmqmock .`
+Creating a docker image should be as simple as `docker build -t syfosmsyfoservice .`

 ## Contact us
 ### Code/project related questions can be sent to